AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ## Guest additions

 One of the last things we need todo in our template is install VirtualBox guest additions.
+Its pretty much the same as it was on Windows 10.
+First add the disk using Virtualbox.

 ![](new_server_27.gif)